-The permittee must comply with the provisions of Chapter 0400-48-01-.22.
-If the septage is transported to another POTW for disposal, the permittee shall note the amount of septage wasted in gallons and the name of the facility to which the septage was taken on the monthly operation report.
+The permittee must comply with the provisions of Rule 0400-48-01-.22.
+If the septage is transported to another POTW for disposal, the permittee shall note the amount of septage wasted in gallons and name of the facility the hauler intends to use for disposal of the septage on the monthly operation report.
 Sludge or any other material removed by any treatment works must be disposed of in a manner which prevents its entrance into or pollution of any surface or subsurface waters.
 Additionally, the disposal of such sludge or other material must be in compliance with the Tennessee Solid Waste Disposal Act, TCA 68-31-101 et seq. and Tennessee Hazardous Waste Management Act, TCA 68-46-101 et seq.